E-Mans-Application/EManENTNewMailsInformer/README.md

 details.
 Therefore you will have to enter it every time the program starts.
 Any questions, comments or suggestions can be sent to E__Man's Application (emansassociation@gmail.com).
 You can see all E__Man's Application's applications on the website: https://emansapplication.000webhostapp.com/.
+EManENTNewMailsInformer uses DotNetBrowser http://www.teamdev.com/dotnetbrowser, which is a proprietary software.
+The use of DotNetBrowser is governed by the DotNetBrowser Product Licence Agreement http://www.teamdev.com/dotnetbrowser-licence-agreement.
+If you would like to use DotNetBrowser in your development, please contact TeamDev.